apache/incubator-devlake-website/docs/UserManuals/DORA.md

   - [Median Time to Restore Service](https://devlake.apache.org/docs/Metrics/MTTR)
   - [Change Failure Rate](https://devlake.apache.org/docs/Metrics/CFR)

-If you aren't familiar with Grafana, please refer to our [Grafana doc], or jump into Slack for help. (./Dashboards/GrafanaUserGuide.md)
+If you aren't familiar with Grafana, please refer to our [Grafana doc](./Dashboards/GrafanaUserGuide.md), or jump into Slack for help.

 <br/>